Advance on a Pending Lawsuit – Fast Legal Funding Now

 What can I use the money for?

-Common uses include rent or mortgage, utilities, medical bills, transportation, and other essential living expenses while your case is pending.
+Common uses include rent or mortgage, utilities, groceries, medical bills, transportation, and other essential living expenses while your case is pending.
+Funding structures are outlined in settlement funding access options.